GeoffreyHuck/GeoffreyHuck/README.md

 But you can have a glimpse of what I'm doing thanks to [France-IOI](https://www.france-ioi.org), a French association whose aim is to teach algorithmic to young populations, which releases all their projects as open-source.

+Relevant projects:
+- [AlgoreaBackend](https://github.com/France-ioi/AlgoreaBackend), a backend for an e-learning platform developed with Go
+- [Codecast](https://github.com/France-ioi/Codecast), an interactive debugger for Python in the browser developed with Typescript and React

-I am a consultant and trainer.
-I solve tech and strategic challenges for small and midsize organizations.
+I am a software engineer, consultant and public speaking coach.
+I love solving tech and strategic challenges.

-Business owners and project leaders turn to me when:
-- They launch a new projects and are afraid to fail
-- They are frustrated by the time their developments take
-- They are overhelmed by user requests related to bugs in their systems
-- They want to improve an existing project

-I do consulting, development, and training.

-I work independently as a freelancer, so you can contact me directly to talk about your challenges.
+I work as a freelancer, you can contact me directly with the info below:

 Email: geoffrey[AT]geot.fr (Replace [AT] with @)